-The process for student driving is outlined in the Student's Driving Regulations Booklet and students are required to read and sign the regulations handout sheet prior to operating College vehicles and/or for the student to bring their own vehicle to the College.
+The process for student driving is outlined in the Student's Driving Regulations Booklet and students are required to read and sign the regulations handout sheet prior to operating college vehicles.

-Driving guidelines also apply to the students private vehicle, penalties can be applied that will affect the ability to drive College vehicles.
+Driving guidelines also apply to the students private vehicle, penalties can be applied that will affect the ability to drive college vehicles.